emmahello/um/Xueyan Lu UM notes.md

 Call 888-VARIAN5 - Press 2 clinical support - Press 4 treatment planning
 Explain to the varian custom service: I have a CT short at top.
 I'd like to duplicate slices but I don't know how.
 Please help me out. https://rs.varian.com/, input the session key that the custom service provides

+------misc-----
+if override HU, rename the structure as HU_3888_SurgicalClips, HU_-993_BBs, etc At least: 95% of PTV2000 at 100% of 2000cGy ==> CC: V100% >= 95%
+can not meet minimum dose
+	min>= 90% can change to Min Dose Volume: MinD0.03cc >= 90%, OR even change to MinD1% >= 90%
+	new structure, contour three slices, one of which is the superior or inferior of the PTV

+Workflow:
+	101724...Need Volume...Edge
+	103024 WILLIAM Ready to plan Edge
+	000000 SBRT case: after PTV is done, plan is within 3 days, tx starts within 5 days. eg, volumn is done at 10152024, 101824 OK to plan, start tx 102224 or after
+	Schedule SBRT Tx's note: ready to schedule, start 102224 or after.
+	OK To Plan -> XUEYAN LU Ready to Plan -> XUEYAN LU Review

+b1_Arc: b for bolus
+Email to MD to review the case, cc the chief therapist

+Avoid radiating through arms because arms are easy to move then the dose will not be accurate

+-----contour----
+Strip_skin: 1 cm thick of skin
+CW: 3 cm thick
+Bowel_Bag: barely use Bowel in this hospital, almost all Bowel_Bag.
+If it overlaps with PTV, then crop it from CTV only, not from expension.
+LiverEff = Liver - CTV_liver

+-----Dose limits----
+SBRT Liver: Liverr-GTV (for non-cirrhotic liver) mean dose < 15 - 17 Gy
+V3200cGy < 30cc
+V3000cGy < 70cc

+------MIM------
+Dr. Mahal has a case ready to plan, so open MIM
+	Input patient ID and search
+	Select CT (CTSim, not PETCT), and RTst (final for planning) Send To Eclipse
+Eclipse - Import from MIM
+change to new or old GUI
+	click gear button at the upper right corner - click 'Patient List Options' - check/uncheck 'Use Classic Patient List'

+_BH: breath hold
+In UM, pt come, do CBCT, which is used as a reference during Tx.
+In other hospitals, the FB in simulation not the CBCT during Tx is used as a reference.
+UM uses brass bolus.

+### change to BID Ethos
+1. Aria:
+	Plan Parameter - Create Revision - in the new plan: double the daily dose of the reference point
+2. Ethos:
+	Create Revision - click the down arrow of Phase 1 - Edit 'One session per treatment day' - select 'Minimum time between sessions: 6 hours' - Authorize - re-import plan's RP file because revision will clear the RP file.
+3. Add a journal: Change to BID per MD. -- Lu
+4. Email or call physicists to approve the plan in Aria since they don't have a task in carepath.

+### 3D
+1. 3D T Spine
+10X, gantry: 180, 140, 220.
+Spare kidney.
+95%-97%, hotspot 108%
+2. 3D Acetabulume
+15X, AP/PA, AP:PA=1:2 to avoid the bowel at anterior,
+3. 3D R iliac
+6X, RAO=320, RPO=220.

+4. 3D whole brain
+May need to edit fluence to reduce lens dose, to keep it max < 7 Gy.
+Using Decrease Transmission Factor (brush size 0.4 cm, Transmission Factor 0.3)

 # import images
 Import all patients if the Treatment Center (not simulate center) is in SCCC West